claudiocapanema/fedpredict/docs/index.md

 # Welcome to FedPredict
-### The very first Federated Learning Plugin!
+## The first ever plugin for Federated Learning!

-FedPredict is a personalization plugin for Federated Learning (FL) methods.
+FedPredict is a Federated Learning (FL) plugin that can significantly improve FL solutions without requiring additional training or expensive processing.
-It allows clients to collaboratively learn from each other without losing personalization in the local data.
+FedPredict enables personalization for traditional methods, such as FedAvg and FedYogi.
+It is also a modular plugin that operates in the prediction stage of FL without requiring any modification in the training step.
+This project has been developed in the laboratories WISEMAP (UFMG), H.IAAC (UNICAMP), and NESPED (UFV).

+The list of projects that use FedPredict is the following (updating):

+- [FL-H.IAAC](https://github.com/AllanMSouza/FL-H.IAAC): it has the code of the experiments of FedPredict papers in **DCOSS-IoT 2023 and 2024 (i.e., FedPredict and FedPredict-Dynamic**).
+- PFLib (will be available soon).
+- PyFlexe (will be available soon).

 ## How it works?